 UNIT 6: CONCEPT OF SUCCESSION: 20 Hrs.
-Learning Outcome: The outcome of this study would be a understanding the legalprinciples of testamentary succession and intestate succession.
+Learning Outcome: The outcome of this study would be an understanding of the legal principles of testamentary succession and intestate succession.

 Hindu Succession Act,1956, order of succession among males, distribution of property among heirs of Class I & Class II of the schedule.
 Property of Hindu Female and rules of succession in the case of Female Hindus.